2060 Northbrook Boulevard Suite 101 North Charleston, SC 29406

 We also utilize technologies such as the Alter-G Unweighting System and Pneumex Unweighting System.

 The Pneumex unweighting system is designed to decrease pain and increase strength by providing controlled, precise, weightless motion for the spine or injured joint.
-Premier Physical Therapy is the sole provider in the North Charleston, SC, area to offer this pain-free Pneumex technology.
+Premier Physical Therapy is the sole provider Near Me the North Charleston, SC, area to offer this pain-free Pneumex technology.

 clinic provides